 Types of Medical Assistant Programs

-Length of program: 9 months to a year to complete
+Length of program: Nine months to a year to complete

-Where the programs are offered: Career colleges and community colleges.
-Career college programs usually have a faster time to completion.
+Where the programs are offered: Career colleges and community colleges

 What the program offers: A certificate or diploma in medical assisting will give you the essential skills you need to enter the workforce with confidence.
 Your studies will be tailored specifically for a medical assistant career and won't take up your time with liberal arts classes that don't directly apply to your career goals.

-Length of program: Associate-level medical assistant degree programs last 2 years
+Length of program: Associate-level medical assistant degree programs last two years

-What the program offers: You'll learn the basic skills you'll need to be a medical assistant, but beyond that, your studies will include other general education curriculum that will improve your overall knowledge and marketability with prospective employers.
-Here's an example of course work from Lake Washington Institute of Technology's Associate of Applied Science (AAS) degree in medical assisting:
+What the program offers: You'll learn the basic skills essential to a medical assistant role, similar to the certificate program described above.
+Your studies will also include general education curriculum that will improve your overall knowledge and marketability with prospective employers.
+Here's an example of course work from Lake Washington Institute of Technology's 90-credit Associate of Applied Science (AAS) degree in medical assisting:

-One of the main advantages of an associate's degree in medical assisting is that it will give you a good foundation to pursue more education in the future.
+An associate's degree in medical assisting will provide a good foundation for your future educational pursuits.
 The credits you earn in your associate's program will count toward earning a bachelor's or master's degree if you decide that medical assisting isn't the ultimate destination on your career path.

 Medical Assistant School Accreditation